Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 Example measurements with the potential for aggrigation might include GIS data, bio-acoustics, nutritient density/brix values or qualitive surveys like communities or activity within a given ecosystem.
 These measures have little value on their own except as data so our concern becomes aggrigating these flows into a vehicle that our market participants will accept:

 Beta investors, with their lower risk tolerance - will prefer the security of noun like instruments due to their lack of volitility.
-This is the easiest pathway to markets as a) the Natural Capital paradigm is already established, and b) because the design of such a  instrument is more predictable and mechanistic than one representive of a living ecosystem.
+This is the easiest pathway to markets as a) the Natural Capital paradigm is already established, and b) because the design of such an instrument is more predictable and mechanistic than one representive of a living ecosystem.

 Alpha investors, however, will be generally unsatisfied by products that have little speculative alpha; they want something more with a greater asymetry in the risk/reward ratio and the potential for higher ROIs.
 Essentially, they want something they can bet on.

+---